 Currency and Coin Services

-Each year, the Federal Reserve Board determines the number of new Federal Reserve notes that are needed and submits a print order to the Treasury's Bureau of Engraving and Printing (BEP).
-The order reflects the Federal Reserve System's estimate of the amount of currency that the public will demand in the upcoming year and unfit currency that is destroyed.
+Each year, the Federal Reserve Board determines the number of new Federal Reserve notes that are needed to meet the publicís demand and submits a print order to the Treasury's Bureau of Engraving and Printing (BEP).
+The order reflects the Boardís assessment of the expected growth rates for payments of currency to and receipts of currency from circulation.
 The Federal Reserve pays the BEP the cost of printing new currency and arranges and pays the cost of transporting the currency from the BEP facilities in Washington, D.C., and Fort Worth, Texas, to Reserve Bank cash offices.

 The Federal Reserve's role in coin operations is more limited than its role in currency operations.
 As the issuing authority for coins, the United States Mint determines annual coin production.
 The Reserve Banks, however, influence the process by providing the Mint with monthly coin orders and a 12-month rolling coin-order forecast.
-The Mint transports the coin from its production facilities for circulating coin in Philadelphia and Denver to all of the Reserve Banks and the Reserve Banks' coin terminal locations.
+The Mint transports the coin from its production facilities in Philadelphia and Denver to all of the Reserve Banks and the Reserve Banks' coin terminal locations.

 Federal Reserve Accounting for Currency and Coin